Yihgv/personal-repo/navigation/blog.md

 - Algorithms so I can improve my problem-solving skills

-# 6. Analytics Review
+# 6. Analytics Review 🏛️

-Reflect on:

-Website traffic

-Which posts or pages were most viewed

-Any surprises

-What you could improve next quarter
+Our website was commented great, The final quiz were the greatest.I will improve the funny factor if I can do it again.

-# 7. MCQ Review
+# 7. MCQ Review 🚦
 ### 39/66

 corrections: